cpldcpu/Gen2-Addressable-RGB/docs/Gen2_ARGB_protocol_analysis.md

 This mode allows reading information from the LEDs.
 The protocol is rather limited and only one or 1.5 bits can be transferred, which are encoded by the length of a pulse.

-This function is used to identify the number of LEDs in a string and also allows reading a unique ID of individual strings in a Y-cable configuration but reading out the ID bit of each LEDs and concatenating them.
+This function is used to identify the number of LEDs in a string and also allows reading a unique ID of individual strings in a Y-cable configuration by reading out the ID bit of each LEDs and concatenating them.

 An oscilloscope screenshot of the readout timing is shown below.